ska-telescope/ska-itf-te/docs/src/purpose.rst

 Spectrum Analyser File Access
 =============================
 The Ansritsu MS2090A Spectrum Analyser in the ITF hosts an FTP server.
 This allows users to access recordings made on the device remotely.
 In order to make this access more user friendly, we run `filestash <https://www.filestash.app/>`.
 This provides a file browser web frontend to various backends, among them FTP.
+This is deployed with the `file-browser` helm chart.

 ==========
 Deployment